kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Prepare 2 small beaker for resolving gel and stacking gel.
 Prepare 1 larger beaker for distilled water.
 #.
-Prepare the resolving and stacking gel solution according to the table, but leave out TEMED.
+Prepare the resolving and stacking gel solution according to the table, but leave out APS and TEMED.

     * The sequence is to cast resolving gel first then only cast stacking gel.
     * Can prepare the resolving gel first, then prepare stacking gel immediately after.
 Another option is to prepare and cast the resolving gel first, then prepare the stacking gel while waiting for the resolving gel to solidify.